gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Monitor: member of an OSCORE group that is configured as responder and never replies back to requesters after receiving request messages.
 This corresponds to the term "silent server" used in {{I-D.ietf-core-oscore-groupcomm}}.

+* Signature verifier: entity external to the OSCORE group and intended to verify the countersignature of messages exchanged in the group.
+An authorized signature verifier does not join the OSCORE group as an actual member, yet it can retrieve the public keys of the current group members from the Group Manager.

 # Protocol Overview {#sec-protocol-overview}

 Group communication for CoAP over IP multicast has been enabled in {{I-D.ietf-core-groupcomm-bis}} and can be secured with Group Object Security for Constrained RESTful Environments (OSCORE) {{RFC8613}} as described in {{I-D.ietf-core-oscore-groupcomm}}.
 A network node joins an OSCORE group by interacting with the responsible Group Manager.
 Once registered in the group, the new node can securely exchange messages with other group members.